Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 - Ability to set the minimum title bar height
 - Retrieve the final arranged title bar height, and left/right content widths
 - Alternate title bar and title bar button styles
-- Normal border, or single pixel-border with outer glow effects
+- Normal border, or single pixel-border with outer glow / drop shadow effects
-- Outer glow areas support window resizing
+- Outer glow / drop shadow areas support window resizing
+- System-rendered rounded corner, border, and drop shadow support on Windows 11 or later
+- Snap layout menu support on Windows 11 or later
 - Optionally extend the window content itself, or just the background, to render in the title bar area
 - Full Aero-snap support
 - Full interop (WinForms, etc.) and ClearType support